-To capitalize on the power of live chat, simply use our Freshchat integration to connect your leads to your sales reps.
-This modern messaging software allows your sales reps to chat with leads directly from the Freshsales CRM, and the handy Assignment Rules feature automatically assigns chats to individual sales agents or groups based on predetermined conditions.
+To capitalize on the power of live chat, simply use our in-built chat tool to connect your leads to your sales reps.
+This modern messaging software allows your sales reps to chat with leads directly from the Freshworks CRM, and the handy Assignment Rules feature automatically assigns chats to individual sales agents or groups based on predetermined conditions.

 As any sales rep worth their salt will tell you, it’s important to know your lead like the back of your hand.
-To learn more about your lead, use Freshsales CRM’s website and in-app tracking features to identify which landing pages they spend the bulk of their time on, as well as how they interact with these pages.
-Freshsales also comes with an advanced lead scoring feature that automatically qualifies leads based on characteristics and behavior.
+To learn more about your lead, use Freshworks CRM’s website and in-app tracking features to identify which landing pages they spend the bulk of their time on, as well as how they interact with these pages.
+Freshworks CRM also comes with an advanced lead scoring feature that automatically qualifies leads based on characteristics and behavior.

 Sorry, our deep-dive didn’t help.
 Please try a different search term.